k2view-academy/K2View-Academy/articles/DPM/04_Customer_Direct_Requests/03_Customer_Direct_Requests_Submit.md

 ## Customer Submits a Request

-When a customer selects the option to create a new request, the system directs the customer to a screen where the request details are collected.
-The list of requests type and the information that should be provided for each of them is defined by implementation using the Admin module.
+When submitting a new request, the customer first selects the relevant regulation from the Regulation dropdown list.

  ![image](/articles/DPM/images/Figure_37_Customer_submits_a_Reqeust.png)

 When submitting a new request, the customer first selects the relevant regulation out of the Regulation dropdown list.
-The customer can add notes to the Request before submitting it.
+The customer can add notes to the Request before submission.
-The list of Request Types options that is presented at the bottom of the submission form changes according to the selected Regulation.
+The list of Request Types presented at the bottom of the submission form changes according to the selected Regulation.
-Once the Request type is selected, the right side of the form presents the list of fields that should be completed before submitting the request.
-This list is automatically built in accordance with the Request type.
+Once the Request type is selected, the right side of the form displays the list of fields to be completed before submitting the request.
+This list is automatically built-in accordance with the Request type.

 <table>
 <tbody>